Dump Load

 Dump Load Tutorial Summary

-We have seen here in this tutorial that dump or diversion loads provide a place for excess electrical power to be dumped or diverted away once the batteries are fully charged in an off-grid system.
-Dump loads such as power resistances, electric water heaters or hot air heaters dissipate any excess power generated by wind or hydro generators otherwise it has no place to go.
+We have seen here in this tutorial that the main purpose of a resistive dump or diversion load is to dissipate excess electrical power produced by a wind turbine once the storage batteries are fully charged in an off-grid system.
+Dump loads such as power resistances, electric water heaters or hot air heaters dissipate any excess power generated by wind or hydro generators into heat, helping maintain a stable output voltage and frequency in the system.

 In a battery less grid connected or grid-tied system, the load is the utility grid so is always connected.
 But for a battery-based solar system charge controllers are required to regulate the charging of the storage batteries.
 When a photovoltaic panel or array is disconnected from a battery bank or load, it just sits there in the sun not generating power.
 However, for wind or micro-hydro turbines their rotational speed may increase to the point that they self-destruct or create overvoltage conditions.